tommygeiger/node-spotify-auth/README.md

 ## Setting up a Spotify Web App:

 You'll need to register a Spotify app and add your own credentials to the code.
 First go to the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard) and create an application.
-Then add these two Redirect URIs in settings:
+Then add these two redirect URIs in settings:
 ```
 http://localhost:5000
 http://localhost:5000/callback